richard-to/richard-to.github.io/programming/_posts/2014-02-22-math-rpg-part-9.md

 }
 {% endhighlight %}

 My first optimization was to use a hash table to look up RGB values.
-This was possible since the images use a small number of colors.
+This was possible since the images use a limited set of colors.
 Here is a [link to this demo](http://www.khanacademy.org/cs/pixel-drawing-attempt-2-slightly-faster/5605398025338880).

-Although, performance improved, this approach didn't seem scalable to multiple animated images.
+Although performance improved, this approach didn't seem scalable to multiple animated images, so I looked for other solutions.

 {% highlight javascript linenos %}
 var colorTable = [0,[48,48,48],[102,102,102],[41,41,41],[130,130,130],[115,115,115],[146,146,146],[96,96,96],[85,56,45],[96,64,52],[122,122,122],[103,69,56],[39,39,39],[115,78,64],[236,192,168],[235,206,188],[235,206,189],[240,220,209],[236,198,177],[172,123,113],[255,255,255],[113,82,74],[156,76,63],[96,53,59],[108,60,67],[130,74,82],[236,194,171],[115,64,72],[85,85,85],[66,66,66],[45,45,45],[181,166,158],[81,81,81],[87,87,87],[92,92,92],[153,121,36],[163,129,39],[202,186,176],[79,79,79],[80,80,80],[215,197,187],[89,89,89],[71,71,71],[64,64,64],[63,63,63],[58,58,58],[44,44,44]];